Multi-Order Networks for Action Unit Detection: Experiments

 Table \ref{tab:celeba_results} draws a comparison between different multi-task methods for attribute detection on CelebA.
 On the one hand, there is no clear winner between the two VMN versions: for instance, VMNS performs better on the \textit{gender} and \textit{accessories} subsets while VMNC performs better on \textit{haircut} and \textit{misc.}.
 Those performance discrepancies may result in practical difficulties to find an all-around, well performing architecture, as echoed in \cite{misra2016cross}.
 Furthermore, MRNNs gets consistently outperformed by at least one of the VMN methods.
 In fact, we believe that MRNN recurrent cell sharing across tasks leads to early conflicts between task-associated gradients and prevents it from taking full advantage of its theoretically better inter-task relationship modelling.
 Additionally, random task order sampling may prevent MRNN from properly learning and hurt its predictive performance.
 MONET, on the other hand, shows consistently better performances than both VMN as well as MRNN on every subset, due to both its task-wise modular weight sharing strategy and its order selection mechanism that, in turn, allows to correctly model inter-task dependencies.

 Figure \ref{fig:celeba_matrices} depicts two soft-order matrices extracted at the end of MONET training on the \textit{gender} subset.
-First, those two matrices are very similar.
-Hence, MONET order selection mechanism is relatively stable across several networks and order selector initializations.
-Second, from a qualitative point of view, it appears that MONET first focuses on easier, specific tasks: it typically detects the attribute \textit{beard} (which intuitively are more visible) before \textit{mustache}, and \textit{lipstick} (which has a very characteristic color) earlier than \textit{heavy makeup} (which exhibit more variability).
-Then, in the light of the prediction of the aforementioned attributes, MONET concludes on the sex of the subject.
-To put it in a nutshell, MONET selects a suitable order for predicting the sequence of tasks, enhancing the final prediction accuracy.
+First, those two matrices are very similar, showing that MONET order selection mechanism is relatively stable across several networks and order selector initializations. \tac{Second, it seems that MONET learns to process easy tasks in priority and uses the result of those easy tasks to condition the prediction on harder ones.
+For example, it typically learns to predict \textit{beard} (which is more visible and therefore easier to predict) before predicting \textit{mustache} and \textit{lipstick} (which has a very characteristic color) before \textit{heavy makeup} (which exhibit more variability and is fairly subjective).
+From an intuitive point of view, such learned order is fairly reasonable.
+Indeed, predicting easy tasks earlier reduces the chances of propagating prediction mistakes along the processing chain and in turn improves performance.}